skylooop/jax-interpolants/README.md

 # Examples

 The folder ``py/configs`` contains some default configurations that should *just work* for the two-dimensional checker dataset, MNIST, and CIFAR-10.
-Running one of these examples is simple -- just run:
+Launching one of these examples is simple -- just run:

 ``` python
 python py/launchers/learn.py \